RileyLeff/sapflux/planning/writeups/07_web_gui.md

 To optimize the dashboard experience, a few specific, read-only API endpoints may be created.
 For example, instead of having the frontend download the entire outputs list to calculate a statistic, a dedicated endpoint like `GET /stats/summary` could provide pre-aggregated data.
 These endpoints would be guarded with the same Clerk authentication and would be considered an internal implementation detail supporting the GUI.

+Static assets (site/species icons) live in the private R2 bucket.
+The GUI retrieves them through an authenticated API that issues short-lived pre-signed URLs; the assets are never world-readable.

 ### Relevant Links

 We will use shadcn svelte components.
 You can find those [here](https://www.shadcn-svelte.com/) The github repo is [here](https://github.com/huntabyte/shadcn-svelte).